SevarJ/Currency-Converter/README.md

   persistence (storage DTOs), URL building.
 Mapping to domain entities happens at the boundary (`toDomain()`).
 - **Presentation** is MVVM: `@Observable` view models talk to the domain protocol, never to the network directly.
+One view model per screen;
+  shared UI (currency row, currency button) lives in reusable components.

 Key decisions: